ndewijer/communityday-hugo-speaker-generator/implementation_plan.md

 ---
 id: "Session_ID"
 title: "Title of Session"
-date: ""  # Empty for now
+date: "2025-09-25T11:00:00"  # Generated from event date and agenda time
 speakers:
     - "speaker-slug"
-room: ""  # Empty for now
+room: "2"  # Room number/name from data source
-agenda: ""  # Empty for now
+agenda: "1100"  # Agenda time in HHMM format from data source
 duration: "30" or "60"  # Mapped from duration string
 ---